 Union Pacific Railroad, which acquired the rail yard from Southern Pacific Rail in 1996, didn’t notify residents in the contamination zone that they may be at risk until 2014.
 To make matters worse, Union Pacific has recently said a thorough cleanup effort is too hard and not necessary.
 Now, a cancer cluster has been identified in the neighborhoods of Fifth Ward and Kashmere Gardens – two places directly impacted by the creosote contamination.

 Hold Union Pacific Railroad Accountable.
-Get a lawyer from Tracey & Fox.
+Get a lawyer from Tracey Fox & Walters.

 If you live in the creosote contamination zone and have developed cancer or any other disease, you may have a case against Union Pacific Railroad.
 Our Texas attorneys can listen to you, answer your questions, explain your legal options, and help you figure out the best course of action to take to hold Union Pacific legally responsible for your damages.
 You may be entitled to financial compensation for: